 As already stated, these limits are not problems — they are predicaments.
 Problems have solutions, predicaments do not.
 (I have highlighted these words because they are so fundamental to what I write here.)
 When faced with a predicament we can respond and adapt, but we cannot make it go away.
 As Herbert Stein said,

 If something cannot go on forever, it will stop.

 What makes the situation particularly difficult to understand is the fact that all these parameters, along with many others, interact with one another in complex ways.

 The chart is taken from the Club of Rome’s report Limits to Growth, published in the year 1972, and updated since (the red line is mine — it corresponds to the year 2020).
 It shows how their model predicts the future of many factors, including food production, industrial production population growth and decline, resources, and pollution.

 Are charts such as this accurate?
 Yes and No. In detail no — but the broad outline does provide pointers as to where we are going.
 When Paul said that, “we see through a glass darkly”, he was telling us that even he could not foretell the future in any kind of detail, but he could see an outline of the future.

 As time permits, I intend to publish two posts each week at this site.

-The first post will be an extract from the book A New City of God: Theology for an Age of Limits.
-The extracts will be in .pdf format, and can be downloaded from out web site at no cost.
-Please visit our book page for information to do with the latest releases.
+The first post will be a release of material in the book A New City of God: Theology for an Age of Limits.
+The extracts will be in .pdf format, and can be downloaded here at no cost.
+Please visit our book page for further information.

 I also plan on writing a shorter version of the book to be published as a paperback.